gearglow/ReptiliaWithATwist/The List.md

 > - ~~Find and read the primer on Illusions and Glamours~~
 > - ~~Find and read Harry's Combat Style: Stage 1~~

 "Woah," Harry said when she finally came up for air.
+"I know kung fu."

 Janet placed a steadying hand on Harry's shoulder.
 "Now, remember, you don't have the physical or magical development yet to take full advantage of all you've just learned.
 Go slowly at first."

 Harry nodded, with a huge grin on her face.
-"That's what the fitness regimen is for, yeah?"
+"That's what the training regimen is for, yeah?"

 Janet nodded.
 "You'll want to take care of the Gringotts business first, so you and Dobby can get any equipment you'll need."